Ab initio Determination of Phase Stabilities of Dynamically Disordered Solids: rotational C2 disorder in Li2C2: Results and discussion

 We start by investigating the temperature dependence of the lattice constants in the orthorhombic and cubic phases of Li$_{2}$C$_{2}$.
 We extract these from AIMD by iteratively changing the lattice constants until all elements of $\boldsymbol{\sigma}$ are $<$2 kBar (more details on this are discussed below).
 In practice this is done by taking the average stress from an AIMD run in the monoclinic cell, transforming it to the orthorhombic cell and changing the $a$, $b$, and $c$ lattice vectors according to the diagonal components of this transformed stress tensor in a steepest decent fashion.
 The procedure is then repeated until convergence.

 The obtained values at 300 K are $a =$ 3.68 \AA, $b =$ 4.83 \AA, and $c =$ 5.44 \AA, which agree very well with the experimental values at room temperature \cite{Ruschewitz1999}.
 Fig.\ \ref{fig:thermal_exp} shows the thermal expansion from T = 300 K, i.e., $(a(T)-a(300 \text{ K}))/a(300 \text{ K})$ and similar for $b$, $c$ and the volume V. While the $a$ and $c$ axes expand with temperature, the $b$ axis, which is collinear with the alignment of the $C_2$ dimers, shows a non-conventional decrease at high temperature.
 This is an effect of the temperature induced weakening of the alignment of the $C_2$ dimers.
 This peculiarity was pointed out experimentally for Li$_2$C$_2$ \cite{Ruschewitz1999}.
-We note that this uniaxial negative thermal expansion effect is unlikely to be well captured by a conventional eg.\ quasi-harmonic treatment.